Enabling Responsible Access

 The pilot sites are:

-At each site we will launch a visitor experience survey to understand visitor behaviour and perceptions, delivering insights to help determine ways to improve visitor experience.
-We will also engage local stakeholder groups to ensure a range of views are reflected.
-Through these insights, plus learning from Visitor Management experts, we are working to implement different trials and activity in the 2022 season.
+At each site launched a visitor experience survey to better understand visitor behaviour and perceptions and gain insights to help determine ways to improve visitor experience.
+We are committed to engaging with local stakeholder groups to ensure a range of views continue to be reflected.
+Through these insights, plus learning from Visitor Management experts, we are working to implement different trials and activities in the 2023 season.